These are all the countries UK travellers can actually visit right now

 Here are all the countries UK travellers can actually visit right now

-Around 20 destinations are now welcoming Brits without a quarantine on either side
+Around 20 destinations are now welcoming Brits without a quarantine on either side, including Portugal

 Over the past couple of months, you likely will have heard about the UK’s ‘air bridges’ for quarantine-free travel to more than 70 countries.
 For anyone eager to get out and explore the world again, it sounds like the stuff of lockdown-induced dreams.